-(34) PERSON 1st 2nd 3rd animate unmarked
+(40) PERSON 1st 2nd 3rd animate unmarked

 NOMINATIVE yo tú él/ella se DPs

 ACCUSATIVE me te lo/la le/la DPs

-Following (34), nominative agreement specifies person features required to distinguish 1/2/3, animacy, specificity/EPP, and number (see Harley & Ritter 2002; D'Alessandro & Alexiadou 2003).
+Following (40), nominative agreement specifies person features required to distinguish 1/2/3, animacy, specificity/EPP, and number (see Harley & Ritter 2002; D'Alessandro & Alexiadou 2003).
 When T expresses animacy, but no specific person, it is represented by SE.
 Note that since the subject pronoun SE has no inherently specified person features, it is not semantically confined to third person.
-As observed by Oca, SE may be interpreted as a first person (35a), a second person (35b), an indefinite (35c), or a generic (35d) [Oca 1914; also see Cinque 1988, Menuzzi 1999, Mendikoetxea 1999; D'Alessandro & Alexiadou 2003, among others].
+As observed by Oca, SE may be interpreted as a first person (41a), a second person (41b), an indefinite (41c), or a generic (41d) [Oca 1914; also see Cinque 1988, Menuzzi 1999, Mendikoetxea 1999; D'Alessandro & Alexiadou 2003, among others].

-- (35) a. ¿se puede? [knocking the dooor] SE can.3s 'May I?' - b. aquí no se habla [a father looking at his son] here no SE speak.3s 'You cannot speak here' - c. se dijo que no podríamos SE said.3s that no might.1p 'It was said that we could not do it' - d. si se habla alto siempre se molesta a alguien if se speak.3s loud always se bother.3s DOM someone 'If someone speaks loud, she always bothers someone'
+- (41) a. ¿se puede? [knocking the dooor] SE can.3s 'May I?' - b. aquí no se habla [a father looking at his son] here no SE speak.3s 'You cannot speak here' - c. se dijo que no podríamos SE said.3s that no might.1p 'It was said that we could not do it' - d. si se habla alto siempre se molesta a alguien if se speak.3s loud always se bother.3s DOM someone 'If someone speaks loud, she always bothers someone'

-The idea that SE lacks number agreement features altogether is a common place in the literature (Suñer 1983; Otero 1986), and the fact that it may have singular or plural interpretation contextually (35) also points to the same conclusion.
-This leaves open the possibility for number features in T to be checked by other arguments, as it is regularly the case in other quirky subject, and double object configurations.15
+The idea that SE lacks number agreement features altogether is a common place in the literature (Suñer 1983; Otero 1986), and the fact that it may have singular or plural interpretation contextually (41) also points to the same conclusion.
+This leaves open the possibility for number features in T to be checked by other arguments, as it is regularly the case in other quirky subject, and double object configurations.
+16

-Table in (34) represents Standard leista dialect (Ormazabal & Romero 2007).
+Table in (34) represents Standard leísta dialect (Ormazabal & Romero 2007).
 Regarding person, see discussion in D'Alessandro (2007).
-Regarding DOM the issue is far more complex than acknowledged in the text (see Torrego 1998, Leonetti 2008, Rodriguez Mondoñedo 2007, Ormazabal & Romero 2013a,c, and references therein).
+Regarding DOM the issue is far more complex than acknowledged in the text (see Torrego 1998, Leonetti 2008, Rodríguez-Mondoñedo 2007, Ormazabal & Romero 2013a,c, 2019b, and references therein). for some interesting modifications with important theoretical consequences, see Alcaraz (2019).